ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 }
 ```

-For the above example, we can tell that:
+In the above example, you can tell that:

 - `GCC_ARM`, `ARM` and `IAR` compiler suites are supported.
-- The `ARM` C and C++ compilers will be using optimization level `-O3`.
+- The `ARM` C and C++ compilers use optimization level `-O3`.
-- The `IAR` linker will skip dynamic initialization.
+- The `IAR` linker skips dynamic initialization.

 And so on.